Priyanka9321/Simon-Says-Game/README.md

 - Interactive gameplay with colorful buttons and sounds.
 - Progressive difficulty to challenge your memory skills.
 - Simple and intuitive user interface.
-- Leaderboard to track high scores and compete with friends.
 - Sound effects and animations to enhance the gaming experience.

 ## Technologies Used